Last updated on May 17th, 2021

 At an elementary level, the physician needs answers to three basic questions from the microbiology laboratory:

 - Is my patient’s illness caused by a microbe?

 - What is the antibiotic susceptibility profile of that organism so that therapy can be targeted?

-To answer the above mentioned questions, laboratory needs quality specimen: a specimen that is sufficient in quantity as well as properly selected, collected and transported.
-To ensure this, microbiologist must communicate with physician, nurse and laboratory staff regarding appropriate selection, collection and transport methods.
-Preanalytical specimen management in microbiology laboratory is critical to accuracy.
+To answer the above-mentioned questions, the laboratory needs quality specimen: a specimen that is sufficient in quantity as well as properly selected, collected, and transported.
+To ensure this, microbiologists must communicate with physicians, nurses, and laboratory staff regarding appropriate selection, collection, and transport methods.
+Preanalytical specimen management in a microbiology laboratory is critical to accuracy.

-Role of medical microbiologist differs according to the work stations.
-Medical microbiologist working in reference laboratories might be devoted to carry out research in a particular gene whereas the microbiologist working in general diagnostic laboratory are confined to routine laboratory works.
+Roles of medical microbiologists differ according to the workstations.
+Medical microbiologists working in reference laboratories might be devoted to carrying out research in a particular gene whereas the microbiologist working in a general diagnostic laboratory are confined to routine laboratory works.

 But in general a microbiologist will perform one or more of the following functions:

-- Direct detection of pathogenic organisms by microscopy (This might involve use of staining techniques tailored for suspected pathogenic organisms)
+- Direct detection of pathogenic organisms by microscopy (this might involve the use of staining techniques tailored for suspected pathogenic organisms).

 - Cultivation (growth), identification, and antimicrobial susceptibility testing of microorganisms